With TCC's EasyRide program, your student ID doubles as your free pass on all

 How do I use my ID to pay my fare?

 Simply board the bus and swipe your activated ID in the farebox—your card will work from left or right and front or back.
 Don't be shy about asking the operator for assistance!
+Similarly, present your ID to TEXRail and TRE conductors or to ZIPZONE drivers.

 How do I know which bus to ride?

 There are many tools available to help you plan your trip.
 Visit the Trinity Metro website to access a full system map and individual route schedules.
 Printed versions are also available at TCC campuses or at the Trinity Metro Retail Sales Office at 800 Cherry Street.
+Return to the top of the page for bus routes.

 Are there any mobile apps?